simphotonics/generic_reader/README.md

 ```
 ### Decoder Functions

-[GenericReader] simplifies the task of retrieving constants of complex data-types by allowing users to register `Decoder` functions (for lack of better word).
+[GenericReader] provides a systematic method of retrieving constants of arbitrary data-types by allowing users to register `Decoder` functions (for lack of better word).

-Decoder functions know how to handle a specific data-type.
+Decoders functions know how to `decode` a specific data-type.
 As such, a decoder is a parametrized function with the following signature:
 ```Dart
 typedef T Decoder<T>(ConstantReader constantReader);
 ```
 The input argument is of type [ConstantReader] (a wrapper around DartObject) and the function returns an object of type `T`.
 It is presumed that the input argument `constantReader` represents an object of type `T` and this is checked and enforced.

 The following shows how to register decoder functions for the types `Age`, `Name`, and `User`.
+Note that each decoder knows the *field-names* and *field-types* of the class it handles.
+For example the decoder for `User` knows that `age` is of type `Age` and that the field-name is 'age'.
 ```Dart
 ...